-At this time, Zora began experimenting with different sounds; learning music production, video editing and other creative modes of self-expression.
+At this time, Zora began writing songs, experimenting with different sounds, and learning music production.
 When she met Xhausen, everything seemed to click.
 Their common love for both Rachmaninoff piano concertos and dark, industrial beats was a match made in heaven.
 The two began experimenting, and after 6 months of locking themselves away from the outside world, finished writing and recording their first album together.

 Part autobiographical and part dystopian fantasy, Zora's debut full length, "Metamorphosis," promises to take you on an epic voyage of self-discovery.
 A concept album inspired by narrative events and loosely based on Kafka’s novella (of the same title), the album explores themes of alienation, destruction, universal randomness, and the eternal cycle of death and rebirth; calling for awareness of ones past and present in order to combat the uncertainty and chaos that is the future.
 Sonically, the album spans multiple genres and takes on many forms to reflect the evolving story behind each song; from piano-driven ambient space-soundscapes to heavy bass and primal electronic beats.